 Pendle is a district that has similar problems to other East Lancashire authorities.
 The large amount of old terraced property subdues average house prices and contributes to high rates of unfit housing.

-Pendle has around 40,500 dwellings, 88% are owner occupied or private rented.
+Pendle has around 40,500 dwellings, c88% are owner occupied or private rented.
 Along with other East Lancashire authorities, Pendle has a very high proportion of its housing stock in the lowest category 'A' council tax band.
-At 61.3% this is the highest figure in Lancashire.
-The authority also has a high percentage of vacant dwellings.

-The median house price to earnings ratio in the authority is one of the lowest among the 14 Lancashire authorities.
+At 61.2% (as at 31/03/20), this is the highest figure in Lancashire.
+The authority has significantly reduced the percentage of vacant dwellings and we are now below the regional average.
+The median house price to earnings ratio in the authority is one of the lowest among the 14 Lancashire authorities and sixth lowest in England (2020).

-A total of 17.3% of households were in fuel poverty in 2017 which was the second highest rate in Lancashire, and the fifth highest rate in England.
+A total of 17.3% of households were in fuel poverty in 2019 which was the highest in Lancashire.
 The main factors that determine this are the energy efficiency status of the property, the cost of energy, and household income.